OpenZeppelin/polkadot-runtime-templates/confidential-assets/pallets/pallet-multi-utxo/v2/README.md

 - enables light-client inclusion proofs “UTXO X for Asset A exists” without mixing other assets

 State bloat control.
 Verify heavy proofs during the extrinsic, but do not store them.
 After verification, you only persist the minimal UTXO record (commitment + tiny metadata) in the child trie.
 This keeps state small.

+## v3: use accumulators so state bloat is no longer a problem at all